thejackal360/Elena-Game-Engine/README.md

     app.run(debug=True)
 ```

+A "local run" is when the user is hosting and accessing the server on
+localhost.
+In other words, the server is hosted on the same machine that
+is accessing it.

 ## Install/Project Configuration

 To create a new Elena-based project, first install the Elena library and its dependencies from the cloned git repo's root: